Residency

 Successful residents will have both the aptitude and the attitude to succeed in this specialty.
 The ability to understand and retain the ever-growing body of knowledge generated in psychiatry is an obvious requirement.
 The attitude one brings to this study will greatly determine the quality of the experience.
 In acquiring a medical education, students have inevitably taken many “prerequisite” courses prior to selecting a specialty.
 Enthusiasm for seemingly unrelated and mandatory topics can vary.
 However, by the time one has arrived at their chosen field of study, the excitement and passion for the specialty should be palpable.
 Residency is not a time for complacency.
 It is the opportunity to become fully immersed in one’s area of greatest professional interest.
 It is reasonable (desirable even) to be enthusiastic about the opportunity to learn and grow in one’s appreciation of psychiatry.
 Our task is to create and maintain a residency environment that supports and nourishes this passion.

 Residents are active members of our department.
 They serve on committees within the University as well.
 In these roles they directly address the multiple issues facing the changing field of medical education.
 Our residents have their own governing body, the Psychiatry Residents Association.
 This group meets regularly and serves as an avenue for communication and advocacy within the program.
 It is also where residents are involved in the selection of on-call assignments.
 Residents are actively involved in the recruitment and selection of their new colleagues.
 They play roles in the development and review of curricula.
 Resident driven projects are common.
-From quality improvement activities to telepsychiatry clinics, we embrace some changes and new ideas.
+From quality improvement activities to telepsychiatry clinics, we have historically embraced changes and new ideas.

 Robert Caudill, M.D.